Pundah/Home-Assistant/zigbee2mqtt/readme.md

 ### Update 1:

 After a few days of using the `SONOFF Zigbee 3.0 USB Dongle Plus - P` and adding more sensors, I noticed devices were starting to drop and not reconnect.
 Luckily while making an Amazon purchase, I forgot to remove the [SONOFF Zigbee 3.0 USB Dongle Plus - E](https://a.co/d/fkjkeBF) from my cart.
 Wham, Bahm, and now we have a new adapter to test with.
 I have updated my ZigBee2MQTT settings to use the `SONOFF Zigbee 3.0 USB Dongle Plus-E`.
 I was also to change my Wi-Fi settings to move the 2.4GH band to channel 6 to allow for my MQTT network to run on channel 11.

+### Update 2:

+After using the `SONOFF Zigbee 3.0 USB Dongle Plus-E` for about a week now, my connection strength has been excellent.
+My devices are no longer dropping off the network, and my automations are responding more quickly.